Vegetable & Black Bean Taco Skillet

 Well, at least if you are like me and firmly believe that taco night is the best night of the week.

-Think soft tortillas.
+Soft tortillas.
 Plenty of veggies.
-And sort of old school, classic toppings, like shredded lettuce, a bit of cheese and salsa!
+And sort of old school, classic toppings, like shredded lettuce, a bit of cheese and salsa.
 And some avocado for good measure because I love it so.

 It’s all layered and cooked in one skillet.
 See?
 So fun!

 It’s fresh yet also cozy.
 Which in my mind is perfect for this time of the year.

 Tips & Tricks For This Vegetable Taco Skillet